GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Csharp.md

 ## Polymorphism

-Overloading operator is another compile-time polymorphism which is customizing operator to function differently on certain classes or portion of the script.
-Just like function overloading, a single operator can have multiple implementation as long as the arguments are unique.
-Overloaded operators are exclusive to the class and won't be applied elsewhere.

-The `operator` keyword is used to specify the operator for customization.
-Declaring and defining operator functionality follows syntax identical to member function.

 Polymorphism means "having many forms", which in C# programming means having different functionality based on the situation and usage.
 Polymorphism is one of the important features in OOP and is categorized into two types:

 * Compile-time Polymorphism